josephquesnel/DuckDuckGo_Image_Scraper/README.md

 Last it has a search_and_save() function which combines the query & save for convenience.

-Note the standard DuckDuckGo image search contains about 100 image URLs, so if you want less than that it can be done by using the query and save functions separately and just modifying the query list to your liking.
+Note the standard DuckDuckGo image search contains about 100 image URLs, so if you want less than that, do not use the combined function.
+Rather, use the query and save functions separately and just modify the query list to your liking before sending it to the save function.